Apollo program: Apollo Lunar Module

 The Apollo Lunar Module (LM) was designed to descend from lunar orbit to land two astronauts on the Moon and take them back to orbit to rendezvous with the command module.
 Not designed to fly through the Earth's atmosphere or return to Earth, its fuselage was designed totally without aerodynamic considerations and was of an extremely lightweight construction.
 It consisted of separate descent and ascent stages, each with its own engine.
 The descent stage contained storage for the descent propellant, surface stay consumables, and surface exploration equipment.
 The ascent stage contained the crew cabin, ascent propellant, and a reaction control system.
 The initial LM model weighed approximately 33300 lb, and allowed surface stays up to around 34 hours.
-An extended lunar module weighed over 36200 lb, and allowed surface stays of more than three days.
+An extended lunar module (ELM) weighed over 36200 lb, and allowed surface stays of more than three days.
 The contract for design and construction of the lunar module was awarded to Grumman Aircraft Engineering Corporation, and the project was overseen by Thomas J. Kelly.